 Despite the problems with this premise, my young mind ate it up.
 It fit right along with the sheltered mindset I had.
 Protect yourself from the wily ways of dating and give it over to God.
 I treated God as a fateful cupid with an arrow of love waiting to pierce my bosom.

 I have always been a hopeless romantic you see.
 Even before the hormones hit, I dreamt of the perfect fairytale marriage to that certain special someone.
-Watching love stories in movies was a window to these dreams, an archetype that spoke deeply to my longing romantic heart.
+Watching love stories in movies was a window into these dreams, an archetype that spoke deeply to my longing, romantic heart.

-Disney’s Robin Hood was a favorite of mine.
+Disney’s Robin Hood was a favorite of my childhood.

 Every time my family entered the video store I went to the children’s section and grabbed it.
 My brother’s groaned as mother rented it yet again, hiding a smile.

 After watching, countless times, the fox save the princess and then marry her, I remember wondering to myself, much like the rabbit in the beginning, what happens next?

 As the carriage drove away with the sign “Just Married!” tied to the back, I saw the two newlyweds kissing in the window.
 It seemed like something special and wonderful was in store for them.
 I wanted it with all my heart.

 Fast-forward through my awkward tween years and into high school, and you have a very nervous teenager who has finally “arrived” ready to make such romantic dreams a reality.